 You may wish to see an introductory page to this section with a map first.

+Excavations in the 1950s effectively proved the identification of the ancient town with modern Harran.
 Many cities and towns of the past have disappeared; in many cases however new towns were built not far away, because basic trade routes and military needs required so.
 This is not the case with Harran (Roman Carrhae) which after having been an important town for thousands of years was completely abandoned.
-Its stones were used by poor farmers to build houses which mark a regression to the very first construction techniques.

-The length of the walls is about three miles, which indicates that Harran was a relatively large town; they were restored several times; their conservation status varies a lot; in certain places one can see well structured walls and openings for ballistas, catapults for hurling large boulders.
+The length of the walls is about three miles, which indicates that Harran was a relatively large town; they were restored several times; their conservation status varies a lot; in some places one can see well structured walls and openings for ballistas, catapults for hurling large boulders, similar to those in Rome.
 In other sections they are just a weedy mound.

 (left) Aleppo Gate; (right) a breach in the walls